securityDAO/proposals/multisig/secdao-2.md

 **Desiderata**

-(i) the record of individual's contributions is made explicit (e.g. through `git`) (ii) the overall merit and concrete impact of contributions on DAO's overall realized value can be sufficiently isolated (iii) some part of DAOs value can be made liquid and the treasury has enough for slippage / longer reconciliation cycles (e.g. through payments for services in an already-liquid token, a token of the DAO itself, grants etc)
+- the record of individual's contributions is made explicit (e.g. through `git`)
+- the overall merit and concrete impact of contributions on DAO's overall realized value can be sufficiently isolated
+- some part of DAOs value can be made liquid and the treasury has enough for slippage / longer reconciliation cycles (e.g. through payments for services in an already-liquid token, a token of the DAO itself, grants etc)
-(iv) pathways to onboard and contribute to DAOs are prominent and expectations are set clearly
+- pathways to onboard and contribute to DAOs are prominent and expectations are set clearly

 Assuming all of these hold, it is not only _possible_ to strive to offer highly competitive effective hourly rates to the contributors right away (through a combination of **UBI + bounties**), it is _imperative_ upon us to find a way to do so in the context of broader emancipatory project of freeing the human spirit from the confines of wage slavery. ⚑✊